nasa/fprime/docs/Design/state-machines.md

 ## 4. State Machine Definitions

-In this section we describe the generated code for state machine definitions.
+In this section we describe the generated code for a definition of a state machine with name _M_.
 This code is generated into files _M_ `StateMachineAc.hpp` and _M_ `StateMachineAc.cpp`
 when you run `fpp-to-cpp` on an FPP model that includes a definition